IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 b) Supporting material demonstrating the need for and feasibility of the SCC.

-c) A statement explaining why the SCC should undertake the sponsorship of standards in a particular subject area rather than the current committees of IEEE Societies or Councils.
+c) A statement explaining why the SCC should undertake the development of standards in a particular subject area rather than the current committees of IEEE Societies or Councils.

 d) A nominee for chair, including a statement of his or her willingness to serve.